centrifugal/centrifugo/docs/content/install.md

 * 64-bit Centos 8

 See [full list of available packages](https://packagecloud.io/FZambia/centrifugo) and [installation instructions](https://packagecloud.io/FZambia/centrifugo/install).

-Also note that if your Linux distro is not in list you can ask us to package for it or just download appropriate package from packagecloud that fits your distribution.

 Centrifugo also works on 32-bit architecture, but we don't support packaging for it since 64-bit is more convenient for servers today.